 Located in the heart of Winnipeg, the Exchange District National Historic Site boasts a spectacular collection of terra cotta and cut-stone architecture.
 Established at the turn of the 20th century, the Exchange District is the original centre of commerce and culture in Winnipeg.
-Today’s Exchange District is teeming with incredible shopping and cultural opportunities.
+Today the area is teeming with incredible shopping and cultural opportunities.
 Visit unique retailers, galleries, eateries and much more.
-Uncover the wealth of experiences this neighbourhood has to offer while taking a trip through the District’s storied history on a guided walking tour.

-Location: The approximate boundaries are Adelaide St, Ross Ave, Norte Dame Ave and Main St for the west Exchange.
-The east Exchange area is located between the Disraeli Bridge, Waterfront Dr, William Stephenson Way and Main St. Located downtown, 7.4 km from the airport.
+Location: The approximate boundaries are Adelaide Street, Ross Avenue, Norte Dame Avenue and Main Street for the west Exchange.
+The east Exchange area is located between the Disraeli Bridge, Waterfront Drive, William Stephenson Way and Main Street.
+Located downtown, 7.4 km from the airport.

-How to get there: From the airport, turn onto Wellington Ave.
-Turn right onto King Edward St (Rte 90).
-Take the first left onto Ellice Ave.
-Turn right onto Maryland St. Turn left at Portage Ave and continue to Main St. Turn left at Main St and you are located between the east and west Exchange.
+How to get there: From the airport, turn onto Wellington Avenue.
+Turn right onto King Edward Street (Rte 90).
+Take the first left onto Ellice Avenue.
+Turn right onto Maryland Street.
+Turn left at Portage Avenue and continue to Main Street.
+Turn left at Main Street and you are located between the east and west Exchange.

 Top Places to Eat